Skip to main content

 Configure the integration

-1. Verify your existing Aiven for Apache Kafka service is active and accessible.
-If you don't have one, create an Apache Kafka cluster using this command:
+1. Verify that your Aiven for Apache Kafka® service is active and accessible.
+If you do not have a Kafka service, create one:

 avn service create <kafka_cluster_name> \